 American Geophysical Union Publications

 Backman, Jan; Jakobsson, Martin; Lovlie, Reidar; and Polyak, Leonid, "Rates of Sedimentation in the Central Arctic Ocean" (2002).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 1151.